 The Corporate Governance and Nominating Committee will consider director candidates recommended by shareholders.
 Shareholders may submit director recommendations to the Corporate Secretary, Charles River Laboratories International, Inc., 251 Ballardvale Street, Wilmington, MA 01887.
-Pursuant to our By-laws, nominations for directors at the Annual Meeting of Shareholders must be received not less than 90 days nor more than 120 days prior to the first anniversary of the previous year's meeting.
-For information about submitting shareholder proposals, including director nomination proposals, please see the section of this Proxy Statement entitled "Shareholder Proposals for 2023 Annual Meeting".
+If nominations are being made instead, then pursuant to our By-laws, nominations for directors at the Annual Meeting of Shareholders must meet the requirements under our By-Laws, and must be received not less than 90 days nor more than 120 days prior to the first anniversary of the previous year's meeting.
+For information about submitting shareholder proposals, including director nomination proposals, please see the section of this Proxy Statement entitled "Shareholder Proposals for 2024 Annual Meeting".